rendner/py-plugin-dataframe-viewer/README.md

 Whenever you scroll the content of the displayed `DataFrame`, the required data is loaded on demand instead of fetching all the data at once.

-> :grey_exclamation: `DataFrames` with more than 500 rows are processed in chunks.
+> `DataFrames` with more than 500 rows are processed in chunks.
 If it has fewer rows, the styled output is evaluated in one step without additional modification by the plugin.

 You can easily recognize that chunks are used, in this case the title contains an additional `(Chunked)`.